Misumeh/SkyConverter/README.md

 - **Optifine Integration**: Automatically transforms the "mcpatcher" folder into "optifine" for seamless integration with Optifine.

-- **Customization**: Users can customize the output file name and receive a converted resource pack tailored to their selected Minecraft version.

 ## How to Use

 1. Upload your Minecraft resource pack in ZIP format.